Tell us here.

 At Lakeland College, learning chemistry means living chemistry.
 Once you dive into our interactive program, you'll quickly realize that here, you are one of a kind — not one of many.
-"I know every one of my students personally," says Brian Frink, Lakeland College's award-winning Lakeland College Associate Professor of Chemistry and Physics.
+"I know every one of my students personally," says Brian Frink, Lakeland College's award-winning Lakeland College Professor Chemistry and Physics.
 "If you want that kind of attention so you can become the best chemist you want to be, then I would say you need to come to Lakeland."

 Yes, when it comes to student-professor interaction, you might say our chemistry is strong.
 At Lakeland College, you won't sit in a large auditorium with a couple hundred of your peers, robotically taking notes while a professor lectures through a microphone.

 Here, with the encouragement of Frink, you'll be involved, engaged and invested.
 The goal is to help you understand chemistry rather than just memorize chemistry or survive chemistry.

 And that's the really great thing about Lakeland's chemistry program.
 Students are encouraged — no, expected — to apply what they learn in a very real-world way.
 All of our graduates successfully carry out research projects they design in the first semester of their senior year.